Spatially-Augmented Sequence-to-Sequence Neural Diarization for Meetings: Methods

 On top of the block-wise process, SA-S2SND incorporates DOA features: SRP-DNN azimuth cues are interpolated and fused with encoder outputs to align spatial and temporal information.
 The detection decoder takes a fixed embedding matrix \(E=[e_{\text{pse}},E_{\text{buf}},E_{\text{non}}]\) (pseudo-speaker, buffered speakers, and non-speech paddings), and outputs \(\hat{Y}=[\hat{y}_{\text{pse}},\hat{Y}_{\text{buf}},\hat{Y}_{\text{non}}]\).
 The representation decoder extracts updated embeddings \(\hat{E}=[\hat{e}_{\text{pse}},\hat{E}_{\text{buf}},\hat{E}_{\text{non}}]\).
 Buffer management with quality weighting accumulates reliable embeddings and registers new speakers once a threshold is exceeded.

-After the first (online) pass, the final embedding buffer enables re-decoding of the full recording, where acoustic and DOA-enhanced representations jointly improve offline results.
+After the first (online) pass, the final embedding buffer enables a second-pass offline decoding, where acoustic and DOA-enhanced representations jointly improve offline results.
 The inference follows S2SND~\cite{cheng2024sequence}, with DOA injection as the only modification.